 - a.
-Sexual Assault Penetration: Without the consent of the Complainant, penetration, no matter how slight, of the vagina, anus or mouth by a penis; or the vagina or anus by any body part or object. - b.
-Sexual Assault Contact: Without the consent of the Complainant, touching an intimate body part (genitals, anus, groin, breast or buttocks) (i) unclothed or (ii) clothed.
-Note: As this definition encompasses a broad spectrum of conduct, not all of which constitutes sexual violence.
-The Title IX Officer will determine whether the allegation should be treated as sexual violence or sexual harassment.
+Sexual Assault Penetration: Without the consent of the complainant, penetration, no matter how slight, of: - The complainant's mouth by a penis or other genitalia;

+- The complainant's vagina or anus by any body part or object. - b.
+Sexual Assault Contact: Without the consent of the complainant, intentionally: - touching complainant's intimate body part (genitals, anus, groin, breast, or buttocks); - Making the complainant touch another or themselves on any intimate body part; or - Touching the complainant with one's intimate body part, whether the intimate body part is clothed or unclothed.

+Note: This definition encompasses a broad spectrum of conduct, not all of which is sexual violence.
+So, the Title IX officer must sometimes determine whether an allegation should be charged as sexual violence or sexual harassment.

+Conduct that meets the definition of both Sexual Assault-Contact and Sexual Assault-Penetration will be charged as Sexual Assault-Penetration.